 Dynamic forward bend video for general level students

-Today’s session is an active forward bend sequence which aims at looking to see what are the markers for going deeper into the forward bend action.
+Today’s session is an active forward bend sequence that aims to see what are the markers for going deeper into the forward bend action.
 When to go more forward and when to stay more upright.
-Look to maintain length at the front of the body in every pose and see how it can bring lightness as well as working into the hips, legs and back.
+Look to maintain length at the front of the body in every pose and see how it can bring lightness as well as working into the hips, legs, and back.